iuricarras/lti-mikrotik/README.md

 # Mikrotik Controller on Vue.js

+> ⚠️ **Warning**: This project is an **academic project** and is intended for educational purposes only.
+It may not cover all edge cases or advanced Mikrotik configurations.

 This project is an **academic project** developed to manage Mikrotik routers using a Vue.js-based interface.
 It provides an intuitive and user-friendly way to interact with Mikrotik devices, allowing users to configure interfaces, manage peers, and monitor network settings.

 ## Main Functionalities